Scholarships for the 2021-2022 academic year are available NOW!!!

 - Provide official college transcripts from any other colleges you have attended.

-- It is also highly recommended that all students complete the Free Application for Federal Student Aid (FAFSA).
+- It is also REQUIRED that all students complete the Free Application for Federal Student Aid (FAFSA).
 Many scholarships require information from the FAFSA to determine need.
 The FAFSA must be completed every year.

-The EWC online Scholarship Application through AwardSpring is designed to allow you to quickly enter important data that helps determine what institutional or Foundation scholarships you might be eligible for at Eastern Wyoming College.
+The EWC online Scholarship Application is designed to allow you to quickly enter important data that helps determine what institutional or Foundation scholarships you might be eligible for at Eastern Wyoming College.
 You may stop at any time during the application process and return to continue/check your data, complete individual application requirements and check on awarding progress.
-Go online to ewc.awardspring.com and register for an account.
 Provide general demographic information, complete some academic and qualification questions and see what scholarships you may be eligible for!
 Be sure to check back into your account often for new scholarships you might be eligible for that require answering some additional questions.